JoaquinAmatRodrigo/skforecast/docs/introduction-forecasting/introduction-forecasting.md

 ## Time series and forecasting

 A time series is a sequence of data arranged chronologically, in principle, equally spaced in time.
-Forecasting is the process of predicting future values of a time series based on its previously observed patterns (autoregressive), or including other external variables.
+Forecasting is the process of predicting future values of a time series based on its previously observed patterns (autoregressive), or including external variables.

 <p align="center"><img src="../img/forecasting_multi-step.gif" style="width: 500px"></p>